 Rev. Wesley Dorr (Deacon Wes)

-I am delighted to be joining you at St. Paul’s and I look forward to getting to know each of you!
-I am especially thankful to be asked to be your first Care & Outreach Minister.
-Through this role, I look forward to providing pastoral care, leading the Care Team as well as offering my leadership skills to help the Church better reach out into the community.
-I have been serving churches since 2001 and have been an ordained deacon in the United Methodist Church since 2008.
-I hold a Master of Divinity and a certification in Christian Education from Garrett-Evangelical Theological Seminary in Evanston, a Certificate in Church Leadership from Garrett-Evangelical Theological Seminary in partnership with Kellogg School of Nonprofit Management and several certifications in restorative justice and community building.
-My calling as a deacon is to provide specialized ministry that focuses on word, service, justice, and compassion.
-I have fulfilled that calling in various ways over my career including creating and leading a small nonprofit through United Church of Rogers Park and providing pastoral care, worship leadership and youth ministry in Churches throughout Chicagoland.
-I am currently serving as a paraprofessional at Evanston Township High School in the Special Education department.
-My wife, son and I live in Evanston and my son will be entering E.T.H.S. in the fall as a freshman.
-I am an avid baseball fan and enjoy spending time outdoors kayaking and biking.
-I invite you to call me Deacon Wes.
-It grounds me to the role of my calling as a deacon, connecting the Church to the world and the world to the Church.
+Deacon Wes has been serving churches since 2001 and has been an ordained deacon in the United Methodist Church since 2008.
+Deacon Wes holds a Master of Divinity and a certification in Christian Education from Garrett-Evangelical Theological Seminary in Evanston, a Certificate in Church Leadership from Garrett-Evangelical Theological Seminary in partnership with Kellogg School of Nonprofit Management and several certifications in restorative justice and community building.
+His calling as a deacon is to provide specialized ministry that focuses on word, service, justice, and compassion.
+He has fulfilled that calling in various ways over his career including creating and leading a small nonprofit through United Church of Rogers Park and providing pastoral care, worship leadership and youth ministry in Churches throughout Chicagoland.
+Deacon Wes also currently works as a paraprofessional at Evanston Township High School in the Special Education department.
+Deacon Wes is an avid baseball fan and enjoys spending time outdoors kayaking and biking.

 Dr. Kurt westerberg, director of music